 You have only a few seconds to convince a new visitor to remain on your website.
 People shopping online are overwhelmingly impatient, and usually give you only about three seconds to make a good impression.
 If your site is ugly, slow to load, or has any other flaws that are immediately apparent, visitors will hit the back button.
 Great web design is necessary for you to make that all-important first impression.

 The performance angle is less subjective.
 We’ve mentioned the three-second time limit before the customer bounces, so it’s crucial that your website loads within that time-frame.
 There should be no broken links or missing images, no bugs in the code, and nothing else that could harm the customer’s user experience as they browse.
+Performance is affected by many different factors, with some being more obvious than others.
+For example, high-quality hosting could improve website speed just as effectively as a complete rewrite of the entire site.
+Hence, it’s a good idea to explore the various different options and consider all aspects of the project’s day-to-day operation.

 Ultimately, your website needs to be competent and fully polished, inside and out.
 If you’ve been running things on your own, it may be time to hire a professional designer or switch to a smoother, more modern theme if you’re using a platform that includes website templates.
+You can try move to Shopify for more choices in terms of responsive templates.

 2. Prioritize mobile device friendliness